hiruthicShaSS/docs/content/contributing/style-guide-and-content-model/contents-of-a-github-docs-article.md

 - When using a separate section, use a header called `Prerequisites`

-### Examples of articles with prerequisites sections
+### Examples of articles with prerequisite sections

 - [AUTOTITLE](/enterprise-server@latest/admin/installation/installing-github-enterprise-server-on-aws)
 - [AUTOTITLE](/enterprise-server@latest/admin/configuration/enabling-subdomain-isolation)